Mimioj101/wikileeks-client/README.md

 ## WikiLeeks

-WikiLeeks is a Wikipedia search and save web app utilizing a Rails backend and a React frontend.
+WikiLeeks is a Wikipedia search and save web app utilizing a Rails backend and a React frontend  🧠

 ![](WikiLeeks-Demo.gif)